jfelten/My_bare_metal_k8s/README.md

 GATEWAY=10.10.10.1
 ```

-The physical NICS are designated as p4p1 and p4p2.
+The physical NICs are designated as p4p1 and p4p2.
 Each one will be enslaved to a bridge.
-In this case en1 is enslaved to bridge br1 by changing the interface file:
+In this case, en1 is enslaved to bridge br1 by changing the interface file:

 ```
 cat /etc/sysconfig/network-scripts/ifcfg-p4p2